Open Tuesday-Sunday, 11:00-4:00, free and fully accessible. Media Contact: Rebecca Basu (202-885-5950) email@example.com

-The AU Museum is closed to help contain the spread of COVID-19.
-We are committed to bringing you #artwhereyouare with exhibition highlights and selections from our permanent collection on our digital platforms.
-Until we reopen, connect with our Museum@Home on Facebook, Instagram, and Twitter and subscribe to our mailing list.
+To ensure our community's safety, we are temporarily closed.
+We are committed to bringing you #ArtWhereYouAre with exhibition highlights, selections from our permanent collection, and more on our digital platforms.
+Until we reopen, connect with our Museum@Home on social media and subscribe to our mailing list.
 Please visit our homepage for updates, and AU's COVID-19 webpage for more information and resources.

 Follow our social media accounts for additional content including digital storytelling, artist playlists, collection highlights, artist gallery talks, and more.

 Edward Burtynsky, Rice Terraces #3a, Western Yunnan Province, China, 2012.
 Digital chromogenic colour print on Kodak Endura Premier paper, 48 x 64 in; framed: 52 3/8 x 68 3/8 in. © Edward Burtynsky, courtesy Nicholas Metivier Gallery, Toronto / Howard Greenberg & Bryce Wolkowitz, New York.

 Nancy Van Meter, Barbie Petticoat: Like A Flower Waiting for the Bee, 1999.
 Cyanotype photogram, sheet: 4 1/4 × 4 in.
 American University Museum, Gift from the Trustees of the Corcoran Gallery of Art (Gift of the artist), 2018.15.1887.

 While we are doing everything possible to ensure we maintain the quality of exhibitions you have come to expect, we are facing many of the challenges other museums are experiencing at this time.
 Please consider making a contribution by becoming a member.
 No gift is too small, and your support matters now more than ever before.

 Become a Member